-- Identify any new issues and establish action items, as appropriate In some cases, the Financial Planner and/or the Portfolio Manager may recommend that the client participate in a full, face-to-face Financial Plan Review meeting, rather than a Checkup.
-This will occur if, for example, the client: - Has had a change in employment or employer benefits - Has experienced one or more life event changes, such as birth of a child, divorce, death of a family member, etc. - Is approaching retirement - g.
+- Track the progress of their plan - Review the status of action items identified in the original plan - Discuss the client's current situation - Identify any new issues and establish action items, as appropriate - d.
 Financial Planning Projects- BWFA will occasionally provide to clients specialized financial planning information that meets a specific client need.
 These types of special projects generally fall outside the scope of BWFA's typical financial plans and are completed by BWFA on a discretionary basis. - 2.
 Investment Management Services BWFA's advisors/portfolio managers consider a client's financial goals, financial situation, income needs, and tax circumstances.
 They also evaluate the client's investment risk tolerance.
-Based on these factors, BWFA designs, constructs, and implements one or more investment portfolios appropriate to the client's circumstances.
+Based on these factors, BWFA designs, constructs, and implements one or more investment portfolio appropriate to the client's circumstances.
 The investments selected for the client's portfolio conform to the BWFA investment model chosen by the client in consultation with his/her advisor.
-The advisor provides ongoing oversight and management of the client's investments in accordance with the advisor's analysis of current economic and market conditions.
+The advisor provides ongoing oversight and management of the client's investments in accordance with the investment committee's analysis of current financial conditions.
 BWFA's advisors make changes in a client's portfolio (execute sells and buys) only when they believe the changes will benefit the client.
 Because BWFA receives no compensation for making trades, the advisors can act in the interests of their clients.
-BWFA provides investment advice to clients only with respect to the following: - Securities that are listed on public securities exchanges, including stocks, bonds, preferred securities, convertible securities, real estate investment trusts, options on securities, and publicly traded limited partnerships - Certificates of deposit - United States government securities - Collective investment funds (such as index funds, actively managed mutual funds, and exchange-traded funds) that are composed of securities listed on public securities exchanges
+BWFA provides investment advice to clients only with respect to the following: - Securities that are listed on public securities exchanges, including stocks, bonds, preferred securities, convertible securities, real estate investment trusts, options on securities, and publicly traded limited partnerships - · Certificates of deposit - United States government securities - Collective investment funds (such as index funds, actively managed mutual funds, and exchange-traded funds) that are composed of securities listed on public securities exchanges